X34354/Species/README.md

 1. Make sure you are in the root directory of the repository.

 2. Open the terminal and execute the following command: streamlit run main.py

+3. The model is required, you can find it at the following link: https://drive.google.com/drive/folders/1cM5MKXT2dQSnA0Pt7hu3b1AgnuuKcWAC?usp=drive_link